 Todd is from Russell, New York.
 In addition to his Bachelor of Science degree in aeronautical engineering from the Air Force Academy, he holds advanced academic degrees from Embry-Riddle Aeronautical University, the US Naval War College, the US Air Force School of Advanced Airpower Studies, and is a Distinguished Graduate of the US National War College.

-David Myers is Vice President of Government Affairs for American Defense International, Inc.
+David Myers is Vice President for Government Affairs and Information Security at American Defense International, Inc.

 Tim Prendergast is Advisor for Military Affairs for American Defense International, Inc. and is currently stationed at Picatinny Arsenal, New Jersey.